BastienBYRA/Rolenv/README.md

 ### Configuration

 Rolenv is launched by running the `rolenv` command.
-For proper operation, it expects an `.env` file.
+For proper operation, it expects an `*.env` file.

-By default, Rolenv looks for a file named `rolenv.env`, and if it doesn't find one, it will look for a `.env` file, both in the root of its execution directory.
+By default, Rolenv looks for a file named `rolenv.env` in the root of its execution directory.

 It is possible to specify the path to the Rolenv configuration file using `rolenv --config-file /path/to/.env`.